Sound Bytes

-Note: this article is about a Rochester, New York-based radio program called "Sound Bytes".
-You may be looking for Sound bite, an article about snippets of audio or video broadcast in the media.

-Sound Bytes is the title of a weekly program that airs on WGMC, a Rochester, NY radio station.
+Sound Bytes is the title of a weekly program that airs on WGMC, a Rochester, New York radio station.
 It can be heard Saturdays starting at noon Eastern Time, and lasts approximately two hours.
 The name is a play on words of the words sound bite and byte.

 The focus of the show is computers, computer users, and the computing industry, and also sometimes covers technology in general and its social and political implications.
 It is hosted by Nick Francesco, Dave Enright, and Steve Rea.
 The format of the show also allows computer users to call in to try to get assistance with their computer problems.
 Unlike many strictly local radio station programs, the Sound Bytes crew allows those who are listening to the show via the Internet to get on the air as well.

-As anyone who has worked in retail can attest, sometimes customers need to be taken to task for their lack of forethought or reasonableness on issues.
 "Uncle Dave's Story Hour" is a regular feature of the show which is a rant about something that happened that raised the ire of Dave Enright in his shop.
-It's always good for a chuckle.